Warehouse Chic HDB Interior Design – Elegant or Eccentric?

 Perhaps, the design of the 109-square-meter HDB flat is a real genre breaker.
-Probably, the design is a prime example of how to pull off the industrial theme with functionality.
+Probably, the design is a prime example of how to pull off the industrial interior design theme with functionality.
 Arguably, the functional aspect is typical for an apartment with many family members.

 In this take, the interior designers have complied with the inhabitants’ needs for storage space.
 While the theme focuses on metal elements, here, there’s more wood to see.
 From the laminates to the furniture pieces, you can immerse yourself in the grungy but polished details.

 Originality and style on display

 As you can imagine, Space Factor’s take is all about wood.
 While most designers would go for steel and aluminium chairs and tables, the wooden set here looks quite modern.
 As a prominent feature in their HDB renovation, wood makes the overall exposition feel warm and inviting.
 Practically, the kitchen and living room cabinets mimic vintage reclaimed wood pieces.

 In this take, the metal details and casings serve as complementary elements.
 Of course, there’s a small functional table with lacquered steel frame.
 It’s as if attached to the leather sofa opposite the large TV cabinet.